iusstin/SigmaTest/README.md

+Before running the app, apply the migrations to update the database.

 Caching:
 - may be applied on saving the list of candidates
 - in ApplicationCore when querying the list of candidates, we might save it in cache